 A happy little boy.

-The trail takes you past the Mechanics Institute where the Write Out Loud poetry group meet (David is an active member).
+The trail takes you past the Mechanics Institute where the Write Out Loud poetry group meet.

 What prehistoric beast are you pretending to be?